cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

 tail -f full.log
 ```

 *NOTE*: The first time you execute the job, it will take a long time (depending on your connection speed) to the point that it looks like it is not doing anything.
 That is fine.
-This is because the database payload files will be downloaded/cached locally in the VM.
+This is because the database payload files will be downloaded/cached locally in the VM or container.
 Later attempts should be faster, however.